Nitrogen dioxide: Acute exposure

+Long-term

+Exposure to low levels of NO2 over time can cause changes in lung function.
+Cooking with a gas stove is associated with poorer indoor air quality.
+Combustion of gas can lead to increased concentrations of nitrogen dioxide throughout the home environment which is linked to respiratory issues and diseases.
+Children exposed to NO2 are more likely to be admitted to hospital with asthma.

+In 2019, the Court of Justice of the EU, found that France did not comply with the limit values of the EU air quality standards applicable to the concentrations of nitrogen dioxide (NO2) in 12 air quality zones.

 Environmental effects

 Interaction of NO2 and other NO_{x}| with water, oxygen and other chemicals in the atmosphere can form acid rain which harms sensitive ecosystems such as lakes and forests.
 Elevated levels of NO_{2} can also harm vegetation, decreasing growth, and reduce crop yields.